 Alice also has practical experience working in law.
 Following undergraduate studies she was a judges' clerk at the New Zealand Court of Appeal, helping members of the judiciary research and write judgments.
 She has also worked as a solicitor in a boutique public law firm; spent time as a junior barrister employed by a Queens Counsel; and also had the opportunity to work as part of an in-house legal advisory team for an aviation recruitment company.
 All of these experiences have informed and influenced her understanding of law and its historical development.

 Responsibilities & affiliations

-Alice is a member of the following organisations:
+Alice is a member of or affiliated with the following organisations:

 - The Stair Society

 - Women's History Scotland

 Alice's research looks at Scots master-servant law as it applied to female domestic servants in the first half of the nineteenth century, when Scotland was becoming an industrial nation.
 This research is situated within the developing field of women’s legal history and involves the study of law and gender, historical contract law, and the legal relationship of master and servant.

 Current research interestsAlice is particularly focussed on the contractual aspects of master-servant law as it applied to women, including issues surrounding the hiring and dismissal of female servants, as well as the obligations female servants owed to masters/mistresses and vice versa.
 Alice's research will consider to what extent nineteenth-century notions of gender influenced the application and formation of these contractual principles, and what this reveals about the law's attitude to women who worked in the household.

 In June 2019 Alice presented a paper summarising her PhD research at the Postgraduate Gender Research Network of Scotland Annual Conference.